By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Down the line, you find that there is somewhere in the transmission and it slips or the rear end or drive shaft is bad.
 It could be lots of things.

-Point is that the car has lots of parts – So does your brain.
+The point is that the car has lots of parts – So does your brain.

 So your brain has lots of parts and problems in one part may look sort of like problems in another part.
 Genetics may affect the structure or the functioning of various parts of your brain.